Paper Submission Procedure

 14. A paper published in the paper may not be reproduced without the approval of this institution.

-17. Copyright of the final version of the submitted paper is attributed to the Korean Society for Computer Game, in accordance with the paper submission regulation.
+17. Copyright of the final version of the paper is attributed to the Korean Society for Computer Game, in accordance

 Before the submission of the research paper, the research ethics regulations must be confirmed and the submission form must be observed.